RdeLange/nomie-plugin-fast/README.md

 ![](assets/20230125_080304_image.png)

 Most of the options are self explanatory.
-The hours represents the amount of hours the cycle should hold.
+The hours represents the amount of hours the cycle should last.

 Once ready with editing you can select the 'Save' button.